 How much does a car accident ticket cost?

-Court fees in North Carolina for traffic ticket are usually around $190-$288 depending on the charge.
+Court fees in North Carolina for traffic tickets are usually around $190-$288 depending on the charge.
 Once again, it is important to note that simply paying a ticket is the same as pleading guilty and admitting fault.

 Can you go to jail for a car crash?